Seeds of Change: Social Justice and Arts Camp

 Purpose: This project is an opportunity for children who are questioning the world and the capitalist culture as they experience it.
 It's purpose is to establish a safe space for expression and creativity that is based off of deep reflection of the messaging they receive.
-The youth would be introduced to movement concepts and partner exercises through grounding with the floor and their breath, so that the movement vocabulary will open them to a trust that the group can hold together.
+The youth would be introduced to movement concepts and partner exercises exploring grounding with their bodies and their breath, so that a movement vocabulary will open them to a trust that the group can hold together.
 Specific roles will be available for the daily needs of the individuals, which is the greatest benefit to a large age range.
 Due to popular demand, there will be three weeks of Puppetry.

 Week 1 : Masks June 19-23

 Campers will be introduced to Mask Making with a visual tour of Mask Traditions.
 They will create plaster molds of their faces for their first project.
 We will take a field trip to the Brooklyn Museum for the exhibit:

 "We Wanted a Revolution: Black Radical Women, 1965–85"

 We will talk about representation in the arts and in this culture, encouraging students to notice what they usually see in an art museums, and what they would like to see more of.
 We will ask them to turn inward and name qualities they would like to wear on their masks both everyday, and in the world of characters which we will create through masked theater exercises, using our second set of masks which we will create with clay molds and paper maché.
 From 1-3 each day we will eat lunch and play games in Prospect Park.

 Week 2 Puppetry June 25-30